In this comprehensive guide, you’ll learn how to use visualization to strengthen your focus and train your mind toward your goals.

 Setting SMART goals before your practice provides clear direction, helping you focus your mental energy on achievable and meaningful outcomes.

-2. Creating a Comfortable and Focused Environment
+2. Create a Comfortable and Focused Environment

-To support a focused and effective practice, it’s important to set up an environment that enhances concentration and relaxation:
+To support a focused and effective practice, it’s important to set up an environment that enhances concentration and relaxation.

 Ensure you are in the right mental state to achieve the best results:

-- Start with short calming meditations or a simple breathing exercise
+- Start with short calming meditations

 - Clear your mind by releasing tension from your body